dgatf/msrc/README.md

 Compatible ESCs: Hobbywing V3/V4/V5/Flyfun, Kontronik Kosmic/Kolibri/JivePro, Castle Link, APD F/HV/UHV, phase sensor/PWM signal.

 Compatible MCUs: RP2040.
 Any model is compatible.
 Recommended [RP2040 Zero](https://www.mischianti.org/wp-content/uploads/2022/09/Waveshare-rp2040-zero-Raspberry-Pi-Pico-alternative-pinout.jpg), for size and GPIO selection.
+Uunless you require GPIOs, then it is recommended to use RP2040 as this has pins 17 to 22 with a hole.

 Implemented sensors: